Don-Youssef/EyeOfAI-System/README.md

 ## License & Attribution

-This project is released under the **MIT License**.
-You are free to use, modify, distribute, and integrate this software into academic research, personal projects, or commercial systems, provided proper credit and copyright notices are retained.
+This project is licensed under the **Apache License 2.0**.
+You are free to use, modify, distribute, and integrate this software into academic research, personal projects, or commercial systems, provided that proper copyright, patent, and attribution notices are preserved, and any modified files clearly state the changes made.

 ---
 *Maintained with excellence by Youssef Muhammad (Don-Youssef)*